vaishakbelle/vaishakbelle.github.io/join.md

 ## Funding

 Please specify if you are seeking funding.
-Outside of the opportunities listed below, there are a range of avenues for pursuing a PhD, including through the School of Informatics, or the Centres for Doctoral Training (CDTs) in Data Science, Natural Language Processing (NLP), Robotics, and Biomedical AI.
+Outside of the opportunities listed below, there are a range of avenues for pursuing a PhD, including through the School of Informatics (choose AIAI, and mention me), or the Centres for Doctoral Training (CDTs) in Data Science, Natural Language Processing (NLP), Robotics, and Biomedical AI.
 Please refer to the information on these pages to learn about the application process, timescales, and funding options.
 I don’t get to see your application for the CDTs until it has been selected for interview, so it’s best to check with me first about your research statement.
 Also note the deadlines are often in Dec and Jan, so best to check early.

 ## MSc